-While we may not physically be on the Culver campus this summer, we would love to share little pieces of Culver with you.
-We hope you enjoy the variety of different types of content put together by our Culver summer staff and campers.
-We look forward to seeing you in 2021!
+Even if you're not on campus this summer, we would still love to share little pieces of Culver with you!
+We hope you enjoy a wide variety of content created by our Culver summer staff and campers.

 Messages From The Regimental Commanders

 Milk & Cookies With Major Maes

 Join Major Mark Maes as he takes us through a 6-video series of camp-themed books read in various locations of Culver’s Woodcraft Camp.

 For additional video content, please visit Culver Summer Schools & Camps History films

 Third generation summer camper Max Gifford CMA '22 led the compilation and production of this nostalgic throwback to 1980s Culver summers, in conjunction with the Alan Loehr of the Culver Alumni Dept. and Jeff Kenney of the Culver Academies Museum.

 Years worked: 1 year (2019)

 Degree(s)/Certification(s): Business management, Political Science, Level 1 Fencing coach

 Current job: Loan officer assistant